LitterGuard LT-C (Canada)This page contains information on LitterGuard LT-C for veterinary use.

 Clostridium Perfringens Type C-Escherichia Coli Bacterin-Toxoid

-PRODUCT DESCRIPTION: LitterGuard LT-C is for vaccination of healthy pregnant sows and gilts for passive transfer of protective maternal antibodies to their pigs against neonatal diarrhea caused by beta toxin produced by Clostridium perfringens type C and enterotoxigenic strains of Escherichia coli producing heat-labile toxin or having the K99, K88, 987P, or F41 adherence factors.
+PRODUCT DESCRIPTION: LitterGuard LT-C is for vaccination of healthy pregnant sows and gilts for passive transfer of protective maternal antibodies to their pigs as an aid in preventing neonatal diarrhea caused by beta toxin produced by Clostridium perfringens type C and enterotoxigenic strains of Escherichia coli producing heat-labile toxin or having the K99, K88, 987P, or F41 adherence factors.
 The bacterin-toxoid is prepared from chemically inactivated strains of E. coli and Cl. perfringens type C beta toxoid.
 A sterile adjuvant is used to enhance the immune response.

 DISEASE DESCRIPTION: Enterotoxigenic strains of E. coli are among the most important etiologic agents of porcine neonatal diarrhea.
 Studies have shown that enterotoxigenic E. coli isolated from diarrheic pigs have 2 characteristics in common: (1) they have pili, surface antigenic structures which attach the bacteria to cells of the intestinal epithelium; and (2) they express enterotoxins, causing the intestinal cells to secrete body fluids and electrolytes into the gut lumen.
 The results are diarrhea, dehydration, and in severe cases, death.
 The 4 major pili types associated with neonatal enteric colibacillosis in swine are K99, K88, 987P,1 and F41.2

-SAFETY AND EFFICACY: No adverse reactions to LitterGuard LT-C were reported in experimental tests conducted by independent veterinarians.
+SAFETY AND EFFICACY: No adverse reactions to LitterGuard LT-C were reported in experimental tests, or in clinical trials conducted by independent veterinarians.
 Efficacy of LitterGuard LT-C was demonstrated in challenge-of-immunity tests involving pregnant sows and gilts and their litters.
 Newborn pigs from vaccinated dams experienced significantly lower incidence and severity of neonatal diarrhea than newborn pigs from nonvaccinated dams.
-No immunologic interference was demonstrated among the various components of LitterGuard LT-C.
+No immunologic interference was demonstrated among the various fractions of LitterGuard LT-C.

 Directions For Use